miguelcoria94/Redux-Explained/README.md

     * **Store** "The Redux store is updated by dispatching actions" - The Redux store is a single JS object with a few methods, including (getState, dispatch(action), and subscribe(listener)).
 Any state you want Redux to handle is held in the store.

+    * **Actions** "The Redux store is updated by dispatching actions" - An action is a POJO with a type property.
+Actions contain info that can be used to update the store.
+They can be sent to the store, in response to user actions or AJAX requests.
+Typically Redux apps use functions called action creators that return actions.
+Action creators can take arguements which allow them to customize the data contained in the actions they generate.